Is a nonviolent world possible?

 Letting go

 Only by letting go of limiting beliefs and emotional thoughts do we arrive at that lightness of existence, which is pure consciousness and bliss.
-Then we are finally connected with the divine energy, which is flowing through all of us.
+Then we are finally connected to the divine energy that flows through all of us.
 In this state of connectedness called Sat-Cit-Ananda in the yoga scriptures, we can no longer be controlled, manipulated, exploited, and imprisoned.

 The inner emptiness that sets the ego strategies of desire in motion.
 It becomes noticeable as we can not feel connected with our great self (Atman).
 As soon as we are in a state of Satcitananda, this feeling of inner emptiness disappears and our desires dissolve on their own, without forcing ourselves ascetically to do so.